zimzaza4/Skript-Floodgate-Api/README.md

 # Skript-Floodgate-Form
-A simple skript
+A simple script

 Allows the use of simple Skript to make Forms

 **How to install?**
 - After confirming to install all dependent plugins, put this script into plugins/Skript/scripts/ and reload it

-The skript depends on plugins:
+The script depends on plugins:
 - Skript
 - Skript-Reflect
 - BEMenuAPI